M-o-a-T/moat-kv/docs/source/tutorial.rst

 Data commands
 =============

-You might want to add an alias for "moat.kv client data" so that you don't have to type so much.
+You might want to add an alias for "moat kv data" so that you don't have to type so much.
 In ``bash``::

-   $ dkd() { moat.kv client data "$@"; }
+   $ mkd() { moat kv data "$@"; }

 Then, you can store arbitrary data at random MoaT-KV nodes::

-   $ dkd one.two.three set -e : 123
+   $ mkd one.two.three set -e : 123
-   $ dkd one.two.three.four set -e : 1234
+   $ mkd one.two.three.four set -e : 1234
-   $ dkd one.two.three.four.five set -v one XXX -e two 2
+   $ mkd one.two.three.four.five set -v one XXX -e two 2
-   $ dkd one.two.three
+   $ mkd one.two.three
    123
-   $ dkd one.two.three.four.five
+   $ mkd one.two.three.four.five
    one: XXX
    two: 2
    $